fibo/flow-view/README.md

 ### w

 The *width* of the rect containing the box.
+It is expressed in width units.

 ### h

 The *height* of the rect containing the box.
+It is expressed in height units.

 ### text